IgnacioGB1990/SQL/README.md

 Exercises are designed to take between **10-20 minutes** depending in your skill/experience level.

 Do not worry if you take longer.
-The important things is that you give it a try and stay consistent 💪
+The important things is that you give it a try and **stay consistent** 💪

-**Practice makes perfect**
+### PRACTICE MAKES PERFECT

 ## How to copy get started:
 1. Create a folder in your computer named **SQL**: